Hyperglycemia: Treat It Early

 If you experience these symptoms, check your blood glucose right away.

-If your blood glucose is high (based on the levels your doctor said you should be aiming for), it is time to act.
+If your blood glucose is high (based on the target levels your doctor said you should be aiming for), it is time to act.

 Your physician and diabetes educator have likely taught you how to treat high blood glucose levels—how to bring them back to a target range.